ivotints/Learn2Slither/README.md

 Model Saving: The learned state can be saved/exported for future use, and models must be submitted in the git repository.
 Evaluation Mode: The agent can run without learning to test a trained model.
 Graphical and terminal outputs can be disabled to speed up training.

-Modular Structure: The program should be well-structured for easy evaluation, with separate modules communicating efficiently.
-Submission: Submit the board, agent, and models via Git.
-Only repository contents will be evaluated.
 Models Folder: Include trained models in a chosen file format (e.g., .txt), showing different training stages.
-Training: Train multiple models (1, 10, and 100 sessions) to demonstrate learning progress.
-Training takes time, so prepare in advance.
-Evaluation: You must be able to load and test saved models without additional learning to verify performance.
-Goal: The snake should reach a length of 10+ and survive as long as possible.
 ```
 Snake vision:
           W